adfharrison1/Node-TS-microservice/README.md

 - </br>

 - Id probably implement a proper request logging mechanism instead of all the console logs - maybe via event to a logging service.

+- i think that the POST endpoint wont work unless i get exactly the outages it expects, so i will leave it as it is, for showcasing